PERSONNEL SERVICES Regulation 4120

 Program Coordinator

-The Board designates the District's Manager of Transportation to be the Program Coordinator to ensure that the District's employee alcohol and drug program is implemented in accordance with federal regulations and District policy and regulations.
+The Board designates the District's Manager of Transportation to be the Substance Abuse Professional to ensure that the District's employee alcohol and drug program is implemented in accordance with federal regulations and District policy and regulations.
 The Coordinator will also be responsible for collecting and maintaining all records required by federal law.
 The Coordinator's name, address and telephone number will be provided to all covered employees.

 Prohibitions